Adrianne Pieczonka: Life and career

-Pieczonka was born in Poughkeepsie, New York, and grew up in Burlington, Ontario.
-She graduated from the University of Western Ontario in 1985, and from the Opera School of the University of Toronto in 1988.
-She made her professional stage debut with the Canadian Opera Company in 1988 singing The Female Prisoner in Shostakovich's Lady Macbeth of Mtensk.
-She moved to Europe in 1988 and quickly won first prize at the International Vocal Competition 's-Hertogenbosch in the Netherlands as well as First Prize at the International Singing Competition in La Plaine-sur-Mer, France, also in 1988.
+Pieczonka was born in Poughkeepsie, New York, but her family moved to Burlington, Ontario, when she was 2 years old.
+As a child, she liked theatre and music and was encouraged to take piano lessons at an early age.
+After becoming frustrated with her piano studies, she began vocal lessons as a teenager.
+She completed her Bachelor studies at the University of Western Ontario with Alvin Reimer and Martin Chambers in 1985, after being denied entry into the University of Toronto’s performance program.
+Afterwards, she was accepted into the Opera School of the University of Toronto and studied with Mary Morrison in 1988.
+Upon graduating, she was awarded a Distinguished Graduate Award.
+In 1988, she joined the Canadian Opera Company chorus and made her professional stage debut with the Canadian Opera Company in 1988 singing The Female Prisoner in Shostakovich's Lady Macbeth of Mtensk.
+She was asked to join the COC ensemble, but she received a Canada Council grant to study in London with Vera Rosza and she decided to move to Europe in 1988 and quickly won first prize at the International Vocal Competition 's-Hertogenbosch in the Netherlands as well as First Prize at the International Singing Competition in La Plaine-sur-Mer, France, as well as third prize in the International Singing Competition of Toulouse.

 She became a member of the Vienna Volksoper in 1989 where her roles included Countess Almaviva (The Marriage of Figaro), Donna Elvira (Don Giovanni), Laura (Der Bettelstudent) and Tatyana (Eugene Onegin).
 In 1991 she became a member of the Vienna State Opera where her roles included Desdemona (Otello), Antonia (The Tales of Hoffmann), Micaëla (Carmen), Die Tochter (Cardillac), Agathe (Der Freischütz), Countess Almaviva, Donna Elvira and Donna Anna (Don Giovanni), Ellen Orford (Peter Grimes), Eva (Die Meistersinger von Nürnberg), title role in Arabella, Ariadne in Ariadne auf Naxos, and The Marschallin (Der Rosenkavalier).
+Also in 1991, she was selected by conductor Georg Solti to sing Erste Dame in a recording of Mozart's Die Zauberflöte.

 She moved to London, England in 1995, and made her British debut at Glyndebourne as Donna Elvira in Don Giovanni, returning there for Arabella in 1996.
 She made her debut at the Royal Opera House as Donna Anna in 2002.

 Pieczonka moved back to Toronto, Canada in 2005 and performed regularly with the Canadian Opera Company.
 Her roles over many years have included Mimi (La bohème), Sieglinde (Die Walküre), Elisabetta (Don Carlo), Leonore (Fidelio), the title role in Tosca, and Amelia (Un ballo in maschera).
 She was awarded a Dora Award for her outstanding portrayal of Sieglinde in the 2004 production of Die Walküre.